-(a) Loans and financing were reduced by the effects of leases liabilities recognized under IFRS 16.
+- (a) Loans and financing were reduced by the effects of leases liabilities recognized under IFRS 16. - (b) Refers to economic hedge of cash and cash equivalents and short-term investments denominated in U.S. dollars.

 Accounts Receivable from Card Issuers and Loans Designated at FVPL are accounted for at their fair value in our balance sheet.